kcarnold/cs344/content/units/09nlp-modeling/_index.md

 ---
 title: "Unit 9: NLP Modeling"
-date: 2022-03-14
 weight: 9
 ---

 Now that we've seen the basic capabilities of NLP models, let's start getting under the hood.
 How do they work?
 How do we measure that?

 - Describe the basic steps in an NLP pipeline and what the data looks like coming into and going out of each step.
-- Describe practical considerations of handling batches of variable-length sequences, such as padding, attention masking, and truncation.
-- Define *perplexity*, and describe how it relates to log-likelihood and cross-entropy (and the general concept of partial credit in classifiers)

 ## Preparation

+- Read NLPT Chapter 2
-- Review chapters 1 and 2 of the [Hugging Face NLP Course](https://huggingface.co/course/); do the end-of-chapter quizzes if you have not.
+- Read chapter 2 of the [Hugging Face NLP Course](https://huggingface.co/course/); do the end-of-chapter quizz.
 - Read chapter 3 of the course.
 Do the end-of-chapter quiz.
 Additionally, be able to answer the following questions:
   - Section 2
     - In the first code chunk: